-We are all busy with so many different things, but taking the time to eat dinner with family is truly important for so many reasons!
+We are all busy with so many different things, but taking time for family dinner provide so many benefits to all members of your family!

 5 Reasons to Eat Dinner with Family